 Step 1 – Write out the goal you are working towards.
 For more information about writing a clear goal, see the article on Defining the Problem.
 The same principles apply.

 Step 2 – List all the step by step actions needed to achieve the goal.
-Clearly identify which actions will work towards remedying the problem or which will eliminate the problem all together.
+Clearly identify which actions will work towards remedying the problem or which will eliminate the problem altogether.
 It is helpful to review the pros and cons for various results of actions before implementing your solutions.

 Step 3 – Refine the action list.
-Once a full list of actions has been outlined, consider the key actions and delegate the “nice to haves” as sub tasks.
+Once a full list of actions has been outlined, consider the key actions and delegate the “nice to haves” as subtasks.

 Step 4 – Plan what resources will be required and how they will be obtained.
-This needs to include all resources such as the people to complete that tasks, the time it will take, and any budget or expenses needed to complete the actions successfully.
+This needs to include all resources such as the people to complete those tasks, the time it will take, and any budget or expenses needed to complete the actions successfully.

 Step 5 – Review if additional education or training needed.
-This needs to cover both the actions to achieved the stated goal and any backfilling of people as they move into a project team and others are covering their day to day activities.
+This needs to cover both the actions to achieve the stated goal and any backfilling of people as they move into a project team and others are covering their day to day activities.

 Step 6 – Plan to build commitment.
 Consider how you will communicate to all of the people who will be affected by changes; internal teams and external suppliers and customers.
-We often see failure to achieve a goal come from not sharing the plans with people who we initially see as “don’t need to know”.
+We often see the failure to achieve a goal come from not sharing the plans with people who we initially see as “don’t need to know”.
 EVERYONE in an organisation is part of the team and has a vested interest in what is going on, so everyone needs to know!

 Step 7 – Identify how you will measure the effects of the actions as they are implemented.
 Define your performance indicators to measure the impact of your actions that were identified in step 2.

-Also consider how you will measure the actions that have been completed.
+Also, consider how you will measure the actions that have been completed.
 Develop a tracking system for measuring changes in the action plan and performance indicators (for example, include a graph for recording data collected.)
 Develop a system for monitoring actions against the implementation plan (A check sheet or the measurement plan can work well)